The board of directors of the Governance Professionals of Canada (GPC) (Board) has the oversight responsibilities and duties described below.

 - Refrain from voting on any issue when a conflict of interest exists.

-- Be knowledgeable about the CSCS, activities and initiatives.
+- Be knowledgeable about the GPC, activities and initiatives.

-- Gain and maintain a reasonable understanding of current regulatory, legislative, business, social and political environments within which the CSCS and its membership operates.
+- Gain and maintain a reasonable understanding of current regulatory, legislative, business, social and political environments within which the GPC and its membership operates.

-- Develop CSCS’s knowledge base of corporate governance, including development and disclosure of CSCS principles, mandates and policies.
+- Develop GPC’s knowledge base of corporate governance, including development and disclosure of GPC principles, mandates and policies.

 - Annually evaluate the governance principles, guidelines, mandates and policies and consider recommended updates.

-- Report annually to the members of CSCS on the Board’s activities for the preceding year.
+- Report annually to the members of GPC on the Board’s activities for the preceding year.